lmfit/lmfit-py/doc/model.rst

-By convention and default, the positional arguments (that is, those without default values specified in the function signature) other the first argument are marked as being Parameters -- these will have an invalid default value (or ``-Inf``) that must be supplied before using the Parameter.
+By convention and default, the positional arguments (that is, those without default values specified in the function signature) other than the first argument are marked as being Parameters -- these will have an invalid default value (or ``-Inf``) that must be supplied before using the Parameter.
 Keyword arguments to the model function that have numerical values will also be marked as being Parameters, and the supplied numerical value will be used as the default value for that Parameter.

 Keyword arguments to the model function that have non-numerical values (including ``None``, ``False``, and ``True``, but also strings) will be marked